MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 The procedures for where to start getting data in Power BI Desktop are described in [Data sources in Power BI Desktop](/power-bi/connect-data/desktop-data-sources).

-In Power BI Desktop, you can also select an Excel worksheet, a Power BI dataset, a SQL server database, or Dataverse data without using the **Get data** option.
+In Power BI Desktop, you can also directly select an Excel worksheet, a Power BI dataset, a SQL server database, or Dataverse data without using the **Get data** option.
 You can also enter data directly in a table, or select from a data source that was recently used.

 ![Image of the Data field in the Home ribbon of Power BI Desktop](media/where-to-get-data/power-bi-desktop-data-select.png)

-## Get data in Excel
+## Get data in Excel (Windows or Mac)

-To get data in Excel:
+To get data in Excel for Windows or Excel for Mac:

 1. From the **Data** ribbon, select **Get Data**.